This document covers building a TCW database for a single species. Terminology:

 Count File: Click the browse button labeled "..." to select the file containing the table of counts

 Keep: The dataset panel disappears and the main panel returns.
-Note that the
+The

-sequence dataset is now shown in the first table, while the conditions (column headings from the count file)
+sequence dataset will be shown in the first table, while the conditions (column headings from the count file)

 conditions, which will be shown on the

 the word "SeqID" (or any label) followed by the condition column headings.
-The file must be space delimited; if your
+If your

-Example Count File: This is part of the demoTra count file, showing the first 4 transcripts and
+Example Count File: The following is the demoTra count file, showing the first 4 transcripts and

-counts for three conditions, where the first has five replicates.
-The condition names and replicate numbers are automatically
+counts for three conditions, where the first condition (Root) has five replicates.

 SeqID Root1 Root2 Root3 Root4 Root5 Tip1 Zone1